This is a delicious fruited chicken salad with grapes and cashews. Nutty, sweet, and crunchy flavors all combining nicely together.

-- 1 cup cashew pieces, roasted and unsalted
+- 1 cup cashews pieces, roasted and unsalted

 - 1 cup celery (including leafy interior), finely chopped

-- 1 Tbsp lemon juice (or juice of one lemon)
+- 1 tablespoon lemon juice (or juice of one lemon)

 - Add chicken to large bowl and break up the pieces until they look shredded.